liferay/liferay-frontend-projects/projects/npm-tools/packages/changelog-generator/README.md

 Either:

--   Install globally: `yarn global add liferay-changelog-generator`; or:
+-   Install globally: `yarn global add @liferay/changelog-generator`; or:
--   Add to a project: `yarn add --dev liferay-changelog-generator`; or:
+-   Add to a project: `yarn add --dev @liferay/changelog-generator`; or:
--   Use the latest without installing: `npx liferay-changelog-generator` (see below for usage).
+-   Use the latest without installing: `npx @liferay/changelog-generator` (see below for usage).

 ## Usage